Advertisement

 When should I take delta 8 for sleep?

 With delta 8 edibles—including capsules, gummies, or other treats—the high is a waiting game.
-Compared to your lungs, the digestive tract takes its time absorbing cannabinoids.
-That could mean two hours or more of downtime.
+Compared to our lungs, the digestive tract takes its time absorbing and processing cannabinoids.
+That could mean two hours or more of waiting.
+I’d encourage caution for anyone who’s never consumed edibles before and suggest not taking them too early in the evening.

 Does delta 8 have any side effects as a sleep aid?